 All non-mandated public meetings will be cancelled or rescheduled.
 Updates are reflected on the City’s online calendar.

 The Germantown Animal Shelter will also be closed until further notice.
 Adoptions will be available by appointment only.
 For questions or more information, contact the shelter at (901) 757-7358.

-The Parks and Recreation department has canceled all programs and activities including adult and youth sports; facility rentals and closed all indoor/special use facilities including park restrooms, playgrounds, tennis courts, skate park, the Forgey Dog Park, the Pickering Center and the Bobby Lanier Farm Park until further notice.
-Open space park areas and greenway trails will remain open from daylight until dark with the request that all users practice social distancing measures.
-For more information and frequently asked questions, please review this document.
+The Parks and Recreation department has canceled all programs and activities including adult and youth sports; facility rentals and closed all indoor/special use facilities.
+Park restrooms, tennis courts, Houston Levee Skate Park, Forgey Dog Park and the Farm Park Community Garden, greenway trails and open spaces are open.
+Park users are required to practice social distancing measures and limit gathers to under ten people.
+For more information and frequently asked questions, please view this document.